 Music streaming: Local, Amazon Music, Deezer, Spotify (subscription may be required)

 Features: GPS, Pulse Ox sensor, stress tracking, menstrual cycle tracking, Garmin Pay, and 5 ATM water resistance

-It supports most of the popular streaming platforms, including Spotify, Amazon Music, and Deezer as well.
+It supports most of the popular streaming platforms, including Spotify, Amazon Music, and Deezer.

 One of its few downsides is that while Garmin Pay makes it much easier to pay on certain occasions, it’s still not supported in most places.
 You also don’t get some of Garmin’s more advanced training metrics and insights.